 The National Liberty Museum in Philadelphia opened in 2000 and the National Constitution Center opened in 2003.

-Philadelphia also has notable modern buildings.
-One Liberty Place was built in 1987, CoreStates Center was built in 1996, and Comcast Center was built in 2008.
-If you would like more Philadelphia Information about the Wells Fargo center visiting and events or other famous tours please visit a leading resource.
-The population of Philadelphia peaked at nearly 2.1 million in 1950.
+Philadelphia has some notable modern buildings.
+One Liberty Place was built in 1987, CoreStates Center was built in 1996, and Comcast Center was built in 2008. he population of Philadelphia peaked at nearly 2.1 million in 1950.
 In the late 20th century it declined.
 However recently it has begun to rise again.
 Today the population of Philadelphia is 1.56 million.